tsadja/ShaSTA/docs/ENV_SETUP.md

 export CXX=/usr/bin/g++-7
 ```

 We use conda environments, so please make sure to install conda and update your .bashrc accordingly.
-Go to [this link](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html) to follow the instruction.
+[This link](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html) contains the instructions for installing conda.
 Note that we find Miniconda sufficient.

 Set up the conda environment with the following lines:
 ```bash